Seoul Metropolitan Council

 The Seoul Metropolitan Council (Korean: 서울특별시의회) is the local council of Seoul.

 There are a total of 112 members, with 101 members elected in the First-past-the-post voting system and 11 members elected in Party-list proportional representation.

+The council uses the historic building Bumingwan in Jung District.

 Current composition

 Negotiation groups can be formed by 10 or more members.

 List of council members

 Organization

 The structure of Council consists of: